 I was ten when I went to Wales and enormously excited to make my first trip ‘abroad’.
 The parents of a school friend took me with them on their family holiday.
 I was very disappointed that there didn’t seem to be any kind of border crossing at Welshpool, even though the name appeared to indicate territorial change.
 The drive was long and the mountains huge, brown and magnificent.
 I’d never seen proper mountains before - I don’t think the North York moors count, but I had read about Welsh mountains, magic and Merlin.
 They seemed to cover the whole country.
 And they, in their turn, were covered in sheep.
 (Today, Wales has a population of approximately three million people and 12 million sheep.)
 It felt delightfully foreign.
 People spoke with strange lilting accents and the place names were astonishingly difficult to pronounce.

-We stayed at Penrhyndeudraeth, a small town near Porthmadog, on the edge of Snowdonia, making forays into the national park:
+Wales has over 1,680 miles of coastline, in addition to all the mountains.
+The highest mountains are in the north - Snowdonia.
+We stayed at Penrhyndeudraeth (its not easy to say), a small town near Porthmadog, on the edge of Snowdonia, making forays into the national park:

 - up Snowdon on the train

 - another train at Ffestiniog (steam this time)